 - TTA Mentors build and cultivate relationships with an assigned group of youngsters through a variety of activities that promote positive character and encourage young people to stay in school and refrain from alcohol and drug use, violence, and pre-marital sex.

-- Special Event Volunteers work closely with the in-school program coordinators in planning and implementing large events, including annual CAGE events and an elementary Back-to-School Rally where students and/or their parents come together to receive information, resources and services that empower them to make decisions that improve their wellbeing.
+- Special Event Volunteers work closely with the in-school program coordinators in planning and implementing large events, including annual KAGE events and an elementary Back-to-School Rally where students and/or their parents come together to receive information, resources and services that empower them to make decisions that improve their wellbeing.

 - Instructors work closely with the institute staff in implementing curricula and activities in pre-GED/GED, basic adult education, reading literacy and computer training.